unitycontainer/documentation/articles/registration/metadata.md

 Different container authors call this type by different names, [FromType](https://docs.microsoft.com/en-us/previous-versions/msp-n-p/ee650974(v%3dpandp.10)), [ServiceType](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.dependencyinjection.servicedescriptor.servicetype), etc. The key point to remember is that this is the `Type` container will be referencing in the internal registry and will be looking for when executing the resolve.

 ## [Name](xref:Unity.IContainerRegistration#Unity_IContainerRegistration_Name) [Optional]
 Each registration must be unique within the scope on a container it is registered with.
-A registration is identified by two pieces of information: `Registered Type` and `Name`.
+A registration is identified by two pieces of information: **`Registered Type`** and **`Name`**.
 Adding the name to registration allows multiple 'instances' of the same type to be registered with the container.

-For example, if you register the same service multiple times, each subsequent registration will override the last because in each case you are registering the same type `IService` with the same name `null`:
+For example, if you register the same service with no name multiple times, each subsequent registration will override the last because in each case you are registering the same type `IService` with the same name `null`:
 ```cs
 container.RegisterType<IService, Service1>();
 container.RegisterType<IService, Service2>();